 The formation of Osisko Development creates a leading North-American mine development company with a focus on becoming a significant intermediate gold miner with opportunities for near-term production.
-Osisko Development will target near-term gold production of over 75,000 ounces per year from Bonanza Ledge II and the San Antonio gold project, followed by production from the company's flagship Cariboo asset.
+Osisko Development will target near-term gold production of over 40,000 ounces from the Bonanza Ledge II Project and the Sapuchi stockpile project.
+The Company expects 275,000 ounces per year in production from the Company's flagship Cariboo Gold Project and the San Antonio gold project once development is fully complete.
 The following mining properties (or securities of the entities that directly or indirectly own such mining properties) and marketable securities were transferred by Osisko Gold Royalties to Osisko Development: